Arth-FX

 Red clover contains several isoflavones, including daidzein, genistein, formononetin, and biochanin A. These are polyphenols with antioxidant properties and other health benefits.

 - The isoflavones daidzein, genistein, formononetin, and biochanin A are thought to interact with COX enzymes.
-This interaction is associated with reduced prostaglandin production, which may support immune balance and joint function.

 Help Me Choose: